Stable Restoration and Separation of Approximately Sparse Signals: Main Results

-The recovery condition \fref{eq:BPSEPcondition} refines that in \fref{eq:straightforwardcondition}; in particular, considering the two-ONB setting for which $\coha=\cohb=0$ and $\cohm=\coh$.
-In this case, the straightforward recovery condition \fref{eq:dictionarycoherence} corresponds to $w<(1+1/\coh)/2$, whereas the one for BP separation \fref{eq:BPSEPcondition} is
+The recovery condition \fref{eq:BPSEPcondition} refines that in \fref{eq:straightforwardcondition}.
+Consider the two-ONB setting for which $\coha=\cohb=0$ and $\cohm=\coh$.
+In this case, \fref{eq:dictionarycoherence} corresponds to $n_w=n_x+n_e<(1+1/\coh)/2$, whereas the condition for BP separation \fref{eq:BPSEPcondition} is given by

-Hence, \fref{eq:BPSEPcondition} guarantees the stable recovery for a larger number of dominant entries $w$ in the stacked vector \vecw.
-Recovery guarantees for perfectly sparse signals and noiseless measurements in the two-ONB setting were developed in~\cite{elad2002,feuer2003,tropp2004}.
-The corresponding recovery condition $w < (\sqrt{2}-0.5)/\coh$ turns out to be better (i.e., less restrictive) than the recovery condition for approximately sparse signals and measurement noise provided in \fref{eq:BPSEPtwoonbcondition}.
-Whether this behavior is a fundamental result of considering approximately sparse signals and noisy measurements or is an artifact of the proof technique remains an open research problem.
+Hence, \fref{eq:BPSEPcondition} guarantees the stable recovery for a larger number of dominant entries in the stacked vector $\vecw^T=[\,\vecx^T\,\vece^T\,]$.
+Recovery guarantees for perfectly sparse signals and noiseless measurements in the case of two ONBs have been developed in~\cite{elad2002,feuer2003,gribonval2003,GN08}.
+The corresponding recovery condition $n_w=n_x+n_e < (\sqrt{2}-0.5)/\coh$ turns out to be less restrictive than the recovery condition for approximately sparse signals and measurement noise in~\fref{eq:BPSEPtwoonbcondition}.
+Whether this behavior is a fundamental result of considering approximately sparse signals and noisy measurements or is an artifact of the proof technique is part of on-going work.